CumaBolat/code-hub/README.md

 I initiated this project to enhance my front-end skills and gain hands-on experience with AWS.
 Along the way, I faced a lot of challenges such as user sessions, CORS, and WebSocket Configurations.
 I also had to find a way to execute terminal commands sent from the users safely.
 Last but not least, AWS charged me even for the free tier (they said T2.nano instances were free - it wasn't).

-In a nutshell, this project was my playground for overcoming challenges, enhancing my front-end proficiency, and creating a In a nutshell, this project was my playground for overcoming challenges, enhancing my front-end proficiency, and creating a user-friendly coding space in OnlineIDE.
-User-friendly coding space in OnlineIDE.
+In a nutshell, this project was my playground for overcoming challenges, enhancing my front-end proficiency and creating user-friendly web applications to improve my portfolio.

 ## Built With

-Every project in this repo is built with the same technologies ("Inte­lect is a magnitude of intensity, not a magnitude of extensity." -Schopenhauer).
+Every project in this repo is built with the same technologies.

+**"Inte­lect is a magnitude of intensity, not a magnitude of extensity." -Schopenhauer**

 **Backend:**
 - Java (17)